 In addition to Peer Group information, the Compensation and Human Resources Committee refers to general compensation reports and market analyses from various publicly available sources.
-This additional compensation information is primarily used for data comparison purposes so that the Compensation and Human Resources Committee can cross-reference and verify information provided to it and to ensure that the Compensation and Human Resources that may be arising outside of the Peer Group.
+This additional compensation information is primarily used for data comparison purposes so that the Compensation and Human Resources Committee can cross-reference and verify information provided to it and to ensure that the Compensation and Human Resources Committee is aware of general compensation and benefit trends and practices that may be arising outside of the Peer Group.